Satellites of spherical subgroups: Virtual Poincar e polynomials of

-\begin{rem} When $R_I$ verifies the statement of Conjecture \ref{conj:P}, it would be interesting to find an algorithm for computing the polynomial $R_I$ using some combinatorial properties of the spherical roots in the subset $I \subseteq {\mathcal S}$, as in Example \ref{exa:P}. \end{rem}
+\begin{rem} When $R_I$ verifies the statement of Conjecture \ref{conj:P}, it would be interesting to find an algorithm for computing the polynomial $R_I$ using combinatorial properties of the spherical roots in $I \subset \Sigma$, as in Example~\ref{exa:P}. \end{rem}